divyavut/T20-Kubernetes/kubernetes_doc/kubernetes.md

 #### Service and deployment(selector and labels)
+-  Pods has a label as app: nginx-deploy.
+- Deplyment  has a selector , selector tells the Deployment, check is there an pods with this label

+#### Service and deployment(selector and labels)
 - Deployment creates Pods with the label app: nginx-deploy.
-- Service has a selector that looks for Pods with the label
+- Service has a selector , selector tells the service, check is there an pods with this label